Siberian Husky: Health

-A 1999 ASPCA publication shows the average life span of the Siberian Husky is 12 to 14 years.
+A 2024 UK study found a life expectancy of 11.9 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
 Health issues in the breed are mainly genetic, such as seizures and defects of the eye (juvenile cataracts, corneal dystrophy, canine glaucoma and progressive retinal atrophy) and congenital laryngeal paralysis.
 Hip dysplasia is not often found in this breed; however, as with many medium or larger-sized canines, it can occur.
 The Orthopedic Foundation for Animals currently has the Siberian Husky ranked 155th out of a possible 160 breeds at risk for hip dysplasia, with only two percent of tested Siberian Huskies showing dysplasia.

 Siberian Huskies used for sled racing may also be prone to other ailments, such as gastric disease, bronchitis or bronchopulmonary ailments ("ski asthma"), and gastric erosions or ulcerations.

+The Siberian Husky is one of the more commonly affected breeds for X-linked progressive retinal atrophy.
+The condition is caused by a mutation in the RPGR gene in the breed.

-Modern Siberian Huskies registered in the US are almost entirely the descendants of the 1930 Siberia imports and of Leonhard Seppala’s dogs, particularly Togo.
+Modern Siberian Huskies registered in the US are almost entirely the descendants of the 1930 Siberia imports and of Leonhard Seppala's dogs, particularly Togo.
 The limited number of registered foundational dogs has led to some discussion about their vulnerability to the founder effect.